burlingtoncodeacademy-students/SD-U6-MovieClient-pt5of6_lecture_notes/README.md

   - This branch includes all the added notes for you to review and compare with your own code-along.

 ### Topics Covered
-- Movie Index
+- MovieTable
-- Movie Create
+  - GET
-- Using environment variables
+- DELETE

 ### What Should Already Be Understood
 - Creating a React Application